-A release is a kind of snapshot of the code at a precise instant.
-Release 1.3.1 will never be modified, if needed, a release 1.3.2 will appear.
-The snapshot is taken on a branch therefore release 1.3.1 is a snapshot taken on branch 1.3.
-A branch evolves through improvement and bug fixing.
-But a branch does not move considering its features: there will be no additional features in release 1.3.3 than in release 1.3.0, only code improvement, bug fixing and so on.
+A release is a snapshot of the code.
+Release 2.8.1 will never be modified, if needed, version 2.8.2 will be released.
+The snapshot is taken on a branch: release 2.8.1 is taken on branch 2.8.
+A branch evolves through improvements and bugs fixing.

-The main advantage of branch versionning is that Piwigo development team can still create new fixing releases on an old branch even if a new branch has been available.
-For example, if you find some bugs in release 1.3.2, Piwigo development team will certainly fix bugs for a release called 1.3.3 even if release 1.4.0 has already bee out for months.
+Working with branches let us push correction releases on an old branch even if a new branch has been available.
+For example, if you find some major/security bugs in release 2.7.4, Piwigo team may release version 2.7.5 even if 2.8.2 has already been out for months.

 When preparing a release, it has to be tested and qualified.
 Piwigo development team works as follows:

 release x.y.zRCn (n goes from 1 to… you can't know how far it can go…).
-Once many bugs have been corrected from the list made in release x.y.zbeta, dev team proposes a Release Candidate 1.
+Once many bugs have been corrected from the list made in releases x.y.zbetaN, dev team proposes a Release Candidate 1.
 Testers give the list of found bugs and after a (short) while, dev team proposes RC2.
 And so on.

 release x.y.z (the final one) must be exactly the same than the last Release Candidate, without any known bug.